-The only way to get silicones out of your hair in the long term would be with a strong clarifying or chelating shampoo, which in turn contain harsh ingredients like sulfates.
+The only way to get silicones out of your hair would be with a strong clarifying or chelating shampoo, which in turn contain harsh ingredients like sulfates.

-They work wonderfully but only for a while before the usual natural hair enemies comes calling, which can only be cleared by using another drying product thus leading to a vicious cycle.
+They work wonderfully but only for a while before the usual natural hair enemies come calling, which can only be cleared by using another drying product thus leading to a vicious cycle.

 5 Common Types of Silicones in Hair Products